 There’s a variety of places to stay in the Bingin Beach area:

 From locally-owned ‘Warungs’that charge 5-8 USD for a very basic room to high-end hotels like the Anantara that charge 400 USD and up per night.

-For solo travelers or couple that want to meet other interesting people, our place Swell Bali would be a good choice.
+For solo travelers or couples who want to meet other interesting people, our place Swell Bali would be your best choice.

 Want privacy?
 Check out Canang Villas in Bingin

 We are sure you are going to love Bingin Beach as much as we do